 Private/Alternative Student Loans

-Private student loans, also referred to as “alternative loans” are based on several factors including credit worthiness of the borrower and co-signer, if needed.
+Eligibility for private student loans, also referred to as “alternative loans”, are based on several factors including credit worthiness of the borrower and co-signer, if needed.
 Interest rates can be fixed or variable and are typically market-based.
 Repayment and forgiveness options are less plentiful than federal loans.
+Students must meet the lenders eligibility requirements in order to secure funding through a private student loan.

 Students should carefully compare the loan options available.
 Some students may secure interest rates on private loans that are lower than those on federal student loans.
 It is also important to note that some private student loans do not have an origination fee like federal student loans.
-Students should evaluate the overall cost of the loan including origination fees, interest rates, and expiration of grace periods when interest is capitalized and added to the principal of the loan.
+Students should evaluate the overall cost of the loan including origination fees, interest rates, and expiration of grace periods when interest is capitalized and added to the principal of the loan to determine which loan type is best for their situation.

 Students initiate the private loan application process electronically through the lender of their choice.
 The lender will contact ICOM to certify the approved loan via an electronic certification form.
 If needed, a copy of the Self Certification form can be provided upon request.
 ICOM reviews each student’s eligibility and only completes certification for eligible students.